 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Antibiotics: This medicine is given to fight or prevent an infection caused by bacteria.
+- Antibiotics fight or prevent an infection caused by bacteria.

-- Skin grafting: This procedure is done to remove a thin piece of healthy skin from one part of the body.
+- Skin grafting is done to remove a thin piece of healthy skin from one part of the body.
 The healthy piece of skin is then put onto the injured part of the body.
 When a large or deep tumor is removed from the skin, a large wound and scar may occur.
 A skin graft can help close the wound or decrease the amount of scarring.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.